 Chinese Orthopedic Massage (Tuina)

 Tuina is an integral part of a comprehensive Chinese medicine practice.
 At 6 Harmonies it may be included with acupuncture and/or CranioSacral Therapy in a treatment session based on your needs.
-Tuina is performed fully clothed, so please plan ahead and wear loose, comfortable clothing for your treatment. a
+Tuina is performed fully clothed and mostly without oils.

-Cupping is an ancient technique used by many cultures.
-It is a technique in Chinese Traditional Medicine that dates back to at least 300 AD.
+Cupping is an ancient technique used by many cultures throughout history.
+In Chinese Traditional Medicine practice cupping techniques date back to at least 300 AD.
 Traditional Cupping is performed by placing glass cups on the skin which are held in place by suction.
-Once the cups are placed they may remain in place or be gently moved across a small area of the body.
-The negative pressure created by Cupping can soften muscle tension, increase blood circulation, relieve local pain, improve nervous system functioning, and calm the mind.
-Cupping is useful for a wide range of ailments, such as muscle pain, joint pain, muscle stiffness, sports injuries, cough, asthma, fatigue, anxiety, headaches, and detoxification as well as colds and cough.
+Once the cups are placed they may remain stationary or be gently moved across a small area of the body.
+The negative pressure created by Cupping can soften muscle tension, increase blood circulation, relieve local pain, improve nervous system functioning, and quell anxiety, depression and nerves.
+Cupping is useful for a wide range of ailments, such as muscle pain, joint pain, muscle stiffness, sports injuries, asthma, fatigue, anxiety, headaches, and detoxification as well as colds and cough.

 At 6 Harmonies Cupping may be used as part of your acupuncture and/or CranioSacral Therapy session as needed to support your healing process.
 Individual Cupping sessions are also available upon request.

 Moxibustion is another highly effective technique in Chinese Traditional Medicine that involves warming acupuncture points with a Chinese herb (mugwort) that is burned near the skin.
-This process stimulates the circulation of blood and Qi (energy), dispels cold and damp (swelling) in the joints or muscles of the arms and legs, and relieves pain.
+This process stimulates the circulation of blood and Qi (energy), dispels swelling in the joints or muscles of the arms and legs, and relieves pain.
 Moxa is a safe and non-invasive technique often used in conjunction with acupuncture and Tuina.